Looking for the best attractions, activities, and things to do in Kona, Hawaii?

 If you want to visit both seahorse and octopus farms on the same day, make sure you visit the seahorse farm first.

 Because of strict biosecurity rules in place, you will not be allowed to visit the Seahorse farm if you have been to any other aqua farm, including the Octopus farm, earlier that day.

 Top Historical and Cultural Attractions in Kona

-Even though Hawaii is synonymous with beaches and resorts, Kona and the Big Island of Hawaii are home to some amazing attractions that represent the history and culture of native Hawaiians and are a must-see on your trip to Kona and the Big Island.
+Even though Hawaii is synonymous with beaches and resorts, Kona and the Big Island of Hawaii are home to some amazing places that represent the history and culture of native Hawaiians and are a must-see on your visit to Kona.

 16. Pu`uhonua o Honaunau National Historical Park

 The Pu`uhonua o Honaunau National Historical Park in south Kona was a place of refuge for Hawaiian ancestors.
-Now it’s open for visitors to explore and learn about this amazing place.
+Now, it’s open for visitors to explore and learn about this peaceful place.

 The historical park is in a beautiful oceanfront setting with panoramic views.
 There is an easy walk to explore the cultural sites and the historical artifacts.
 You might even spot some Hawaiian green sea turtles resting on the beach here.